IBM/microservices-traffic-management-using-istio/README.md

 [Istio](https://istio.io/), a joint collaboration between IBM, Google and Lyft provides an easy way to create a service mesh that will manage many of these complex tasks automatically, without the need to modify the microservices themselves.
 Istio does this by:

 1. By deploying a [control plane](https://istio.io/docs/concepts/what-is-istio/overview.html#architecture) that manages the overall network infrastructure and enforces the policy rules defined by the devops team
 2. Injecting “sidecars”, secondary containers that sit along side of each instance of a microservice, that acts as a proxy to intercept all incoming and outgoing network traffic.
-Sidecars are implmented here using [Envoy proxies](https://istio.io/docs/concepts/what-is-istio/overview.html#envoy) and sit in the [data plane](https://istio.io/docs/concepts/what-is-istio/overview.html#architecture) of istio
+Sidecars are implmented here using [Envoy proxies](https://istio.io/docs/concepts/what-is-istio/overview.html#envoy) and sit in the [data plane](https://istio.io/docs/concepts/what-is-istio/overview.html#architecture) of Istio

 Once Istio is installed some of the key feature which it makes available include